 Improving Public Spaces

 Gabe Franco and Shaun Moran intend to improve Little Egg Harbor Township’s public spaces to the benefit of all who enjoy them.
 As Township Committeemen, Gabe and Shaun will take advantage of State and Federal funds to have the Township install more sidewalks and bike lanes along Little Egg Harbor’s busiest thoroughfares in order to beautify and enhance our public spaces, and make our town safer for pedestrians and riders alike.

-Similarly, they will seek to expand and improve the Edward Thornton Little Egg Harbor Community Center and Veterans Park, transforming them into neighborhood hotspots that will host more community activities, events, and festivals.
+Similarly, they will seek to expand and improve the Edward Thornton Little Egg Harbor Community Center and expand Veterans Park, transforming them into neighborhood hotspots that will host more community activities, events, and festivals.

 Preventing Overdevelopment and Preparing for Natural Disasters